tilburgsciencehub/website/content/building-blocks/analyze-data/machine-learning/XGBoost.md

 - How to interpret the results.
 - How to visualize the algorithm.

-Step into the world of XGBoost, where you'll learn to build, fine-tune, and interpret highly reliable models, ready to make impactful predictions across various industries.

 ## What is XGBoost?

 Extreme gradient boosting is an highly effective and widely used machine learning algorithm developed by [Chen and Guestrin 2016](https://dl.acm.org/doi/10.1145/2939672.2939785).
 The algorithm works by iteratively building a collection of decision trees, where newer trees are used to correct the errors made by previous trees (think of it as taking small steps in order to come closer to the "ultimate truth").
-Additionally, the algorithm use L1 (Lasso regression) and L2 (Ridge regression) regularization terms in its cost function, and a penalizing term to prevent overfitting and complexity of the model.
+Additionally, the algorithm uses L1 (Lasso regression) and L2 (Ridge regression) regularization terms in its cost function, and a penalizing term to prevent overfitting and complexity of the model.

 This method has proven to be effective in working with large and complex datasets.
 Also it is famous to handle sparse datasets.
 XGBoost provides a parallel tree boosting that solve many data science problems such as classification, regression, and recommendation in a fast and accurate way (for example, at the KDDCup in 2015, XGBoost was used by every team ranked in the top 10!).